 Magical metallics are another festive favourite this year.
 We don’t just mean silver or gold, but soft platinum or warm copper tones to add elegant glamour to your home.
 Experiment with any base colour and build in your metallic hues for a lux look.

-Bring the festivity to your bedroom interior
+Bring the festivity to your bedroom interior.

 Now we’ve established some Christmas décor options, let’s move on to how you can bring your chosen festive style into your bedroom.

-Dress your bed with festive textiles
+Christmas bedroom decorating ideas, dress your bed with festive textiles.

-Whether it’s Gonk-themed bedding, a cosy teddy bear duvet or some simple Christmas cushions on top of snowy white sheets, adding festive-themed accessories to your bedroom is a simple yet effective hack to welcome a touch of Christmas into your humble abode.
+Whether it’s Gonk-themed bedding, a cosy teddy bear duvet, or some simple Christmas cushions on top of snowy white sheets, adding festive-themed accessories to your bedroom is a simple yet effective hack to welcome a touch of Christmas into your humble abode.

-Deck your headboard with boughs of holly
+Deck your headboard with boughs of holly.

 - Place the garland on the top of your headboard.
 If necessary, fix it in place with some clear adhesive wall hooks to achieve a draped look.

-- Add a string of battery-operated fairy lights for extra cosiness and twinkle.
+- Add a string of battery-operated fairy lights for extra cosiness and a twinkle.
 (This step is optional.)

-- Depending on your chosen style, layer up your garland with other foliage such as artificial red berries, ivy, pine cones or golden ferns.
+- Depending on your chosen style, layer up your garland with other foliage, such as artificial red berries, ivy, pine cones, or golden ferns.

 And there you have it: a DIY garland for your headboard in 5 easy steps.

-For metal bed frames, you can tie this garland from one bed knob to the other or mount the garland on the wall behind your bed.
+For metal bed frames, you can tie this garland from one-bed knob to the other or mount the garland on the wall behind your bed.
 You also have the option of suspending baubles from the headboard.
 We suggest using nylon thread to do this.

-Get your bedroom to smell a lot like Christmas
+Get your bedroom to smell a lot like Christmas.

-Whether it’s gingerbread, fresh fir trees, roasted chestnuts or oranges and cloves that remind you most of this time of the year, having a scent wafting through the house adds a whole new dimension of Christmas cosiness and immerses you in festive feels.
+Whether it’s gingerbread, fresh fir trees, roasted chestnuts, or oranges and cloves that remind you most of this time of the year, having a scent wafting through the house adds a whole new dimension of Christmas cosiness and immerses you in festive feels.

 - Cut oranges into 1-2 cm thick slices and pat them dry with a tea towel to absorb the juice.